waltzie/C-/README.md

-# CSharp
+# CSharp PasswordTextBox

-Tools, Tipls &amp; Tricks
+Need to be completed.
+It's just an example.